blawar/goldbricks/README.md

 7. Click on the button below "Install WCID Driver" or "Replace Driver"

 8. Done.
-Now you can use GoldBricks and Quark to directly access your PC!
+Now you can use GoldBricks and Nut to directly access your PC!

-**Note:** To use it correctly, make sure you open GoldBricks and connect the Switch with your PC before you launch Quark.
-Nevertheless, Quark will warn when USB connection is gone or no USB connection is found.
+**Note:** To use it correctly, make sure you open GoldBricks and connect the Switch with your PC before you launch Nut.
+Nevertheless, Nut will warn when USB connection is gone or no USB connection is found.

-## Forwarding

-GoldBricks is released along with a NSP, in order to launch GoldBricks as an installed title, and take advantage of extra RAM and features such as web browsing.

-The NSP is a forwarder since **0.6**, what means that, instead of having GoldBricks's source inside the NSP, it simply loads the NRO from the SD card, meaning that only the NRO should be updated instead of having to reinstall the NSP.

-GoldBricks's forwarding code tries to locate GoldBricks (`GoldBricks.nro`) in `sd:/switch/` and `sd:/switch/GoldBricks/`.
-If it isn't found, an error message will be displayed.
+# GDrive

+To access GDrive, you must use Nut via USB, then access your PC through the gdrive folder in GoldBricks.
+Team Drives are also supported.

 ## Settings